chuhang/friendly-lidar/ReadMe.md

 ### 1. Why we do this
 Lidar is becoming a more and more important type of sensor in machine perception applications, especially self-driving cars & drones.
 There has been concerns about its price, but recent trend has shown very positive signs of significant decrease in the manufacturing cost of Lidar.

-Let me make a bold prediction: <u>Lidar will be everywhere in a few years.</u> Therefore, we need to prepare ourselves for the upcoming future.
+Let me make a bold prediction: **Lidar will be everywhere in a few years.** Therefore, we need to prepare ourselves for the upcoming future.

-<u>However, as far as I know of as a computer vision researcher, things becomes messy and tricky when it comes to using Lidar data.</u> Unlike an image in a strict 2-d grid, or an audio as a 1-d waveform, Lidar data is way less formatted.
+**However, as far as I know of as a computer vision researcher, things becomes messy and tricky when it comes to using Lidar data.** Unlike an image in a strict 2-d grid, or an audio as a 1-d waveform, Lidar data is way less formatted.
 To give you an illustration of what I'm talking about, let's look at the following example of one frame of Lidar data:

 <center>
 <img src="./imgs/lidar.png" width="600">